Your questions answered about rubbish and recycling during coronavirus.

 If you visit the bottle banks and they are full, please take your bottles home with you and try again another day.
 Please help us keep our crews safe by not leaving glass bottles on the floor.

-The Salvation Army reopened their textile banks on Monday 6 July.
+The Salvation Army reopened its textile banks on Monday 6 July.

 If you visit the textile banks and they are full, please take your textiles home with you and do not leave them on the floor around the banks.